 So I bet on the train still being there when I arrived.

 I arrived about an hour after they opened.
 What was left of the initial crowd was mostly in line to check out.
 I saw what looked like some toy fence, perhaps Plasticville, under the checkout table.
 I wandered around the first floor looking for the train, and after three passes, didn’t find it.

 So I wandered upstairs.
-That’s not where I expected the train to be, but right at the top of the stairs, there it was: a tattered box, a plastic bag full of beat-up windup track, four very common Marx six-inch tin cars, and a plastic locomotive.
+That’s not where I expected the train to be, but right at the top of the stairs, there it was: a tattered but fixable box, a plastic bag full of beat-up windup track, four very common Marx six-inch tin cars, and a plastic locomotive.
 I picked it up.
 The numbers under the cab read “490.”
 A note on the locomotive said the cashier had the key–a ploy to keep someone from stealing the train, probably.